-The monumental Castel Sant' Angelo started life as a mausoleum for the emperor Hadrian (r.
+Castel Sant' Angelo was built as a mausoleum for the emperor Hadrian (r.
 117-138) and his family.
 Begun in the late 120s, the mausoleum was not quite ready when Hadrian died in 138, and was completed in the following year by his successor Antoninus Pius (r.
 138-161).

 The mausoleum took the form of a cylinder (66 m in diameter and 21 m high) on a square base (89 m wide and 12 m high).
 The cylinder was surmounted by a huge mound of earth planted with cypress trees.
 On its summit stood a bronze four-horse chariot (quadriga) with Hadrian at the reins.

 The ashes of Hadrian, and his wife Sabina, were the first to be deposited in the mausoleum, followed by those of most of the Antonine and Severan emperors and their wives.
 The ashes of the emperor Caracalla (r.
 211-217) were the last to be deposited.

 With the building of the Aurelian walls in the late 3rd century (271-75), the mausoleum was transformed into a fortress.
 It acquired its present name following a vision by Pope Gregory the Great (r.
 590-604).
 According to legend, the pope was leading a procession of people to pray for deliverance from an attack of the plague when he saw a vision of the archangel St Michael hovering over Hadrian’s tomb.
 St Michael was in the act of re-sheathing his sword, which the pope took to be a sign that his prayers had been answered.